Eastern Wolf: Profile and Information

 Description

-The height of the eastern wolf ranges from 66-81 centimetres, and they are 91-160 centimetres long.
-They can run as fast as 64 kilometres per hour.
+The height of the eastern wolf ranges from 66-81 centimeters, and they are 91-160 centimeters long.
+They can run as fast as 64 kilometers per hour.
 As the wolf gets older, it grows longer black hairs.

-Its fur is dark greyish-brown mixed with yellowish-brown colour.
-The tail, nape and shoulder areas are greyish-black.
+Its fur is dark greyish-brown mixed with yellowish-brown color.
+The tail, nape, and shoulder areas are greyish-black.
 The chest region is reddish, and the flank region is creamy.

 Just like its ancestor, the red wolf, the eastern wolf’s size is somewhere between the Coyote and the gray wolf.
-The females are lighter in weight than the males at 23.9kg while the males weigh an average of 30.3kg.
+The females are lighter than the males at 23.9kg, while the males weigh an average of 30.3kg.

-The eastern wolf has an average life cycle ranging from 6 to 8 years, with a maximum of 15 years.
-Their size is said to be influenced by their adaptation to an environment filled with medium-sized prey.
+The eastern wolf has an average life cycle of 6 to 8 years, with a maximum of 15 years.
+Their size is influenced by their adaptation to an environment filled with medium-sized prey.

 Size and Characteristics

 The eastern wolves, like other wolves, are social animals.
-They breed, live and hunt in packs.
-These packs are very territorial, and they are careful to avoid crossing paths.
+They breed, live, and hunt in packs.
+These packs are very territorial, so be careful to avoid crossing paths.

 Only lone wolves often stray into the territories of other packs.
 Their territories are quite sizeable.
-An average pack’s territory can be a landmass of 110-186 kilometres.
+An average pack’s territory can be a landmass of 110-186 kilometers.

-The eastern wolf also has an age of dispersal that is much earlier than that of the gray wolves.
+The eastern wolf also has an age of dispersal much earlier than the gray wolves.
 The young ones disperse at 15 weeks.

-They live in family packs which are usually made up of an unrelated pair and their offsprings from previous litters.
+They live in family packs, usually of an unrelated pair and their offsprings from previous litters.
 A pack’s numerical strength ranges from 3-6 wolves.

 The eastern wolves have various ways of communicating with each other.
-They employ the use of specific body languages, scent and different vocalisations to convey their messages.
-Among these vocalisations, howling is the most popular one.
+They convey their messages through specific body language, scent, and different vocalizations.
+Among these vocalizations, howling is the most popular one.

-This sound is very common with wolves and they use this sound to keep the pack or family together.
-Due to the size of the territory a pack dominates, it is expected that at one point or another, they stray from each other.
+This sound is very common with wolves; they use it to keep the pack or family together.
+Due to the size of the territory a pack dominates, it is expected that they stray from each other at one point or another.

 Their howling sounds can cover and be heard from long distances.
 In open terrains, they could be heard from miles away.
 The eastern wolves have been known to react to howls made by humans from about 3 miles away.